Emily Carosone

-Emily Patricia Carosone is an Italian-American former professional softball player and coach.
+Emily Patricia Carosone (born 14 October 1993) is an Italian-American former professional softball player and coach.
 Carosone later joined the Italy women's national softball team and competed at the 2020 Summer Olympics.

 Life

 She attended Pine Castle Christian High School in Orlando.
 She later played for and owns the batting crown for the Auburn Tigers softball team in the Southeastern Conference.
 Carosone led the Tigers to two Women's College World Series appearances and a runner-up finish in 2016.
 She was later drafted #22 overall and went on to play softball with the Chicago Bandits of the National Pro Fastpitch and joined the Cleveland Comets of the league in 2019.
 She currently is an assistant coach for her alma mater.